Information for QTEM students joining us from partner institutions in 2020/21 or 2021/22

 The University of Warwick is a modern world-class campus-based university located at the heart of the United Kingdom, on the outskirts of Coventry – the UK’s City of Culture for 2021.
 The University’s location means that you will be well connected to the major towns and cities of the UK and will be able to enjoy the countryside of Warwickshire.
 There is a lot of information on the University’s main website which will tell you about the University, our campus and our thriving multicultural community.

 As a campus-based university, you will have immediate access to a range of social, sporting and cultural opportunities to make your time at Warwick as enjoyable and as fulfilling as possible.
 Please explore our campus and what it can offer you during your studies.

 Warwick Business School (WBS)

-All students undertaking the QTEM Masters Network Program must be selected through a competitive process involving your home institution and the QTEM Team.
+All students undertaking the QTEM Masters Network Program must be selected through a competitive process involving your home institution and the central QTEM Team.
 Please contact your home institution for information on this process.

 We expect all students to meet a minimum level of English to be able to study with us.
 If you are a non-native speaker of English and have not been educated in English for your current or previous degree, we expect students to meet the following criteria:

 |IELTS (Academic)||7.0 - all four languages elements have to be scored 6.0+, with a maximum of two language components at lowest level 6.0 or 6.5|

 |PTE Academic||70 - with 51+ in every section|

 |CPE/CAE||190 overall; 2 x 170, 2 x 190|